Roboy/DartTracker/README.md

 ## Current Status

 - The extended_demo uses the RealSense camera is used as a depth source.
 - Tracking works for objects for which the initial position was set:
 		- One can set the positions by moving the sliders on the right side of the application window
 		- As soon as position **and** rotation roughly match, untick the `sliderControl` checkbox.
 		- For further changes, check it again, move, and uncheck when finished.
 During that time, no tracking calculations take place which would otherwise overwrite the new position.

 - When multiple objects are tracked, it is be preferable for each to be defined with a model of its own, otherwise tracking might suffer.
 - The pose of the xylophone is published on a ROS node using a geometry::Pose message.
 - **ZEDm**: The initial implementation of the ZEDm Camera could not be tested, as the camera itself cannot be detected on our system so far.
 It appears to be a compatibility issue of kernel, Cuda, ZED SDK and ZED camera firmware version.
 A rosnode for the ZED can also be started if the camera can be detected.

 ## Modifications

-In order to work on the project, change the file `DartTracker/src/dart_tracker/src/extended_demo.cpp`, or the ZEDm_demo, where camera input and tracked models are handled.
+In order to work on the project, change the file `DartTracker/src/dart_tracker/src/extended_demo.cpp`, or the `ZEDm_demo`, where camera input and tracked models are handled.